openmandi/openmandi.github.io/privacy-policy/manthan-news-privacy-policy.md

 # Privacy Policy #
 Effective date: [05/05/2023]

-[Nanometer-News] ("the App") is operated by [Chandresh Kumar] ("the Developer").
+[Manthan] ("the App") is operated by [Chandresh Kumar] ("the Developer").
 This page informs users of the App ("you" or "the user") about the Developer's policies regarding the collection, use, and disclosure of personal data when using the App and the choices you have associated with that data.

 ## Information Collection and Use ##
 The App does not collect any user data.
 The App serves two webviews from two APIs, but the Developer does not collect any personal data from the users.